-Now that we're in the deep throes of fall, we're constantly reminded of the impending doom of a cold with each sneeze, sniffle, and dreaded nose-blow that happens around us.
+Now that the seasons are changing, we're constantly reminded of the impending doom of a cold with each sneeze, sniffle, and dreaded nose-blow that happens around us.
 And while we do our best to keep our immune systems strong and on the defense, sometimes a cold wiggles its way in and is too big for our britches (er, body) to stave off.

 Taryn Forrelli, ND, Olly's head of innovation and certified naturopath, says to go heavy on the garlic when you feel a cold coming on.
 "Garlic is a powerful antioxidant with antimicrobial, antiviral, and antibiotic properties.
 It also helps with decongestion associated with colds and flus.
 Aim for eating one small clove every three to four hours.
 Smear it on toast with a bit of olive oil or honey if you can't stomach it straight."
 Our tip: Just be sure to have breath mints at the ready.